gillohner/pubky-iCalendar-research/nexus-endpoints.md

 - Component types: `vcalendar`, `vevent`, `attendee`, `valarm`
 - Property format: `[name, parameters_object, value_type, ...values]`
-- Parameters can be empty objects `{}` if no parameters exist
+- Parameters can be empty objects `{}` if no parameters exist.
-- Multiple values are comma-separated or as additional array elements
+- Multiple values are comma-separated or as additional array elements.
-- Sub-components array is always present (empty `[]` if none)
+- The sub-components array is always present (empty `[]` if none).

 ### Metadata Object